Hyperaldosteronism is a disorder in which the adrenal gland releases too much of the hormone aldosterone into the blood.

 Tests that may be ordered to diagnose hyperaldosteronism include:

 A procedure to insert a catheter into the veins of the adrenal glands may need to be done.
 This helps check which of the two adrenal glands is making too much aldosterone.
+This test is important because many people have small benign tumors in the adrenal glands that do not secrete any hormones.
+Relying only on a CT scan may result in the wrong adrenal gland being removed.

 Primary hyperaldosteronism caused by an adrenal gland tumor is usually treated with surgery.
 It can sometimes be treated with medicines.
 Removing the adrenal tumor may control the symptoms.
 Even after surgery, some people still have high blood pressure and need to take medicine.
 But often, the number of medicines or doses can be lowered.